ojasbharadwaj/premier-analysis/README.md

 ![formula](formula.png)
 :::

-This equation can be used to estimate the percentage of games a certain team will win based on total goals and goals scored in the games previously played.
+This equation can be used to estimate the percentage of games a certain team will win based on total goals and goals scored in the games previously played [Reinmuth & Sommers, 2018](https://doi.org/10.47611/jsr.v7i2.460).
+Originally, the game began to describe baseball, but researchers have found that the formula also predicts a significant amount of soccer games as well.